aditya-jaishankar/aditya-jaishankar.github.io/_coursenotes/CFDpython.md

 \end{align}
 $$

 The physical intuition remains the same: $\nu \Delta t$ is the the root-mean-square distance traveled by a fluid element in time $\Delta t$ because of diffusion and this has to be a constant fraction $\sigma < 1$ of $\Delta x^2$.
-Below we implement Equation \eqref{eqn:1ddiffusion-discrete} in Python, while omitting the code for intializing variables and setting initial conditions, which has already been shown in Step 1)
+Below we implement Equation \eqref{eqn:1ddiffusion-discrete} in Python, while omitting the code for initializing variables and setting initial conditions, which has already been shown in Step 1)

 ```python
 for n in range(nt):